• Medicare Part D has covered Xanax or the generic form, alprazolam, since 2013.

 Xanax is one of the most prescribed medications for mental health conditions in the United States, and many Medicare beneficiaries take it.
-In fact, a 2018 study published in the Journal of the American Medical Association (JAMA) found that the average age of an adult receiving a new Xanax prescription was 78.4.
+In fact, a 2018 study found that the average age of an adult receiving a new Xanax prescription was 78.4 years.

-If you’re among the millions of Americans prescribed Xanax, Medicare can help you cover the cost through Part D and Medicare Advantage plans.
+If you’re among the millions of Americans prescribed Xanax, Medicare can help you cover the cost through Part D (prescription drug coverage) and Part C (Medicare Advantage) plans.

-Medicare members who take the generic form of Xanax, alprazolam, can often get their prescriptions filled at a very low cost to them.
-And some plans might even offer generic medications, including alprazolam, at no cost to members.
+Medicare members who take the generic form of Xanax, alprazolam, can often get their prescriptions filled at a very low cost.
+Some plans might even offer generic medications, including alprazolam, at no cost to members.

-Your coverage for Xanax depends on eligibility factors, if any, under each part of Medicare.
+Coverage for Xanax depends on eligibility factors within each part of Medicare.

 If you were given Xanax during an inpatient stay, however, Part A would cover it.